fastly/fastly-magento2/Documentation/OTHER-FUNCTIONS.md

 ## Purging

-Fastly caches objects for a certain period of time according to their TTL.
+Fastly caches objects for a certain period of time up to their TTL.
 After that the object will not be requested from the web server or Magento again.
 Until the TTL expires Fastly will deliver the cached object no matter what will change within Magento or the webserver's file system.
-To force Fastly to cleanup its' cache and to retrieve the information again from the backend you can trigger a purge request right from Magento.
+To force Fastly to cleanup its cache and to retrieve the information again from the backend you can trigger a purge request right from Magento.

 In the Magento2 backend go to System -> Cache Management.
 If you have enabled